MileHacker Logo

 Natural Attractions

-• Red Sea: The foremost natural attraction, a diver's and snorkeler''s utopia with colorful fish, healthy corals, and warm temperatures year-round.
+• Red Sea: The foremost natural attraction, a diver's and snorkeler's paradise with vibrant fish, healthy corals, and warm temperatures year-round.

 • Lagoons: An extensive network of interconnected lagoons offer calm, sheltered waterways for swimming, kayaking, and stand-up paddleboarding.